LapisRaider/Derpat/README.md

 # Derpat (Derpy Cat) the Annoying Desktop Pet
 Ever wanted a desktop pet that will annoy you all the time?
 Me neither, which is why we created one.

 Derpat is a desktop pet that will reduce your productivity to an all-time low.
-The perfect productivity pet.
+The perfect productivity (or anti-productivity) pet.

 *This is not malware we swear UwU*